I expect to get some peoples' feathers in a ruffle with this one, sadly; can't be helped. It is what it is.

 How does this relate to "cheating?"
 Simply that people "cheat" due to being unhappy with something.
 They are not satisfied in their relationship.
 They aren't satisfied with just one person.
 They aren't satisfied with the sex.
 They aren't satisfied with the attention or affection they're getting, and so seek it elsewhere.
 It is

-for people to want to have sex with other people, and not just one.
-Especially guys to want to have sex with other girls, because that's what having dicks and lots of testosterone have designed us for.
+for people to want to have sex with other people, not just one.
+Especially guys to want to have sex with other girls, because that's what having a dick and lots of testosterone have designed us for.
 If this was a Take about why girls want to reproduce so badly and get baby fever and want to settle down due to their evolutionary biology, most people wouldn't bat an eye.
-But as guys, wanting lots of girls is seen as "immature" or trifling nonsense, when it's not.
+But as guys, wanting lots of girls is seen as immature or trifling nonsense, when it's not.

 Here's the part where most of you who are already annoyed by the title and have only gotten more progressively annoyed as you read-- since people these days aren't used to actually reading things that challenge them and that they don't already agree with-- are saying "Cool man, have sex with whoever you want and however many you want, as long as you're HONEST AND UP FRONT ABOUT IT."
 And, sure, that makes sense... at least, before you scrutinize it.
 Telling a girl that you like (or guy for that matter) on your first meeting that you think the mindset that strict monogamy is *supposed to be* the default for the human race (despite all the evidence to the contrary) is actually weak bullshit, and that people should be freer with being able to have sex with other people, well... no one is going to give you the time of day.
 She, your date, will be like "Oh cool this guy's a pig or a 'player'" or whatever else.